Crowbar-DEV/VulkanRenderC/README.md

 # VulkanRenderC
-Trying to use vulkan with C
+Trying to use vulkan with C, idk why, just cannot stand c++